SinfulZen/SnapThunder/README.md

 As mentioned above, using without caution can put Your account at risk.
 When this mod is made public (read below when), be sure to be as careful as possible as I DO NOT take any responsibility if accounts get temporarily, permanently locked or disabled.

 ### Notes
-For now, only the general app look and feel is being worked on.
-As the app is being developed in Kotlin, JavaScript, Dark and ReactNative, I'm using HTML and CSS as a base design so I can test out the GUI, UI and UX.
+- For now, only the general app look and feel is being worked on.
+As the app is being developed in Kotlin, JavaScript (& ReactNative) and Dark, I'm using HTML and CSS as a base design so I can test out the GUI, UI and UX.
+- If the mod is made public in the future, I'll release several methods on how to use it.
+As it is now, the mod is an injection process but I may work on a standalone app (everything built into the SnapChat APK).
+I may also release a simple tool so that People can choose a SnapChat APK and patch with a SnapThunder build of Their choice.
+This allows extended customisation fitted to the User's needs!

 ### Feature Suggestions
 If You have any features You'd like to be added, feel free to use My contact info below or open an issues.